jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Use `config.xsdApiSchemaInclude` and `config.xsdSoapSchemaInclude` or
   - Have at least 2 Nginx worker processes or enable the experimental `ExternalEntityLoader_Async` property (which uses `resty.http`)
 - If [`stream_listen`](https://developer.konghq.com/gateway/configuration/#stream-listen) is enabled, the `kong.ctx.shared` is not set correctly in `libxml2ex.xmlMyExternalEntityLoader`.
 It impacts the WSDL/XSD validation which can perform imports: the `config.xsdApiSchemaInclude`, `config.xsdSoapSchemaInclude` and `config.ExternalEntityLoader_Async` are ignored; and the `import` is only done through `socket.http` (blocking library).
 The recommendation is to disable `stream_listen` with the SOAP/XML plugins and have a dedicated Kong GW that enables `stream_listen`
+  - The plugins add a Kong log:
+    ```shell
+    [error] The 'stream_listen' is enabled but it's partially incompatible for downloading External entities defined in WSDL/XSD"
+    ```
 - The Asynchronous download of the XSD schemas (with `config.ExternalEntityLoader_Async`) uses a LRU cache (Least Recently Used) for storing the content of XSD schema.
 The default size is `2000` entries.
 When the limit has been reached there is a warning message in the Kong log
 4) `WSDL/XSD VALIDATION` applies for SOAP 1.1 or SOAP 1.2 but not both simultaneously
 - It's related to `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude`.
 To avoid this limitation please create one Kong route per SOAP version
 5) `XSLT TRANSFORMATION` only for `saxon` library: when two (or more) `configure` phases are triggered (due to a plugin configuration change), an error message could be sent to the Client (`Invalid Pointers Cache Table`) for pending request(s). **It only concerns plugins, configured with XSLT saxon, that have been deleted**.
 It's related to the XSLT definitions (that are compiled/parsed and kept in memory) that are freed at the 2nd `configure` phase.
+It is recommended to:
-Have at least one SOAP/XML plugin for freeing the memory at the 2nd `configure` phase.
-It is recommended not to change the plugin configuration too frequently.
+    - Have at least one SOAP/XML plugin for freeing the memory at the 2nd `configure` phase
+    - Not change the plugin configuration too frequently.
 In other words, and to avoid error, the 2nd `configure` phase should occur after the end of the maximum timeout of the GW service using the removed `soap-xml-handling` plugin

 <a id="Changelog"></a>